 Rank 8 - Shinobu

 Shinobu Jacobs, the 18 year old African-American assassin of Santa Destroy High School, is a deadly threat.
 Her age and beautiful appearance are a suitable distraction from her excellent skill with a sword.
 With talent far beyond her years, she has become cold blooded and detached after the death of her father.
 Upon seeing Travis's Beam Katana, she enters a rage, thinking he is her father's killer.
 However Travis was a student of Shinobu's father.
-Although they had never met in person, Travis learned all his fighting techniques from his video tapes.
+Although they had never met in person, Travis learned all his fighting techniques from the man's series of instructive video tapes.

 Shinobu cuts with her sword quickly and lethally.
 She is quick to parry your attacks and send you flying back with a swift blow.
 Her specialty move, sonic sword, sends a glowing red blade toward Travis with precision accuracy.

 As the fight rages on, Travis is able to rend one of her hands from her body.
-She pleads for Travis to finish her, but he refuses.
+She pleads for Travis to finish her, but he inexplicably refuses, despite killing her being his reason for being there in the first place.
 He challenges her to find him and kill him when she grows older.
 She continues to scream and curse Travis as he exits the room.

 Rank 7 - Destroyman

-John "Destroyman" Harnet is a 28 year old mailman.
-His fighting style and costume based entirely off of an in-game movie character by the same name.
+John "Destroyman" Harnet is a 28-year-old mailman.
+His fighting style and costume are based entirely off of an in-game movie character by the same name.
 His encounter with Travis begins on a less than honourable note, severely shocking Travis while shaking hands before the fight.

 Destroyman has a wide variety of attacks.
 All very creatively named with the prefix of "Destroy".
 During the match, Destroyman will rise towards the ceiling, sending electric balls towards you until a glowing node is hit with the Beam Katana.
 Destroyman will throw many electric based attacks your way throughout the fight, including Destroy Spark, a close range shocking attack, and Destroy Cannon, a large energy beam that sweeps the entire room.